Posted on May 29, 2020

 I love this music video so much and I hope you guys love it too.
 And if you haven’t heard the song yet, you can buy/stream it here.

-Category: depression, emotions, mental health, music, video Tagged: animated video, animation, depression, honest, honest ep, hope, indie artist, indie release, lauren alex hooper, laurenalexhooper, lois de silva, mental health, mental health awareness, mental illness, music video, musicvideo, new music, new music release, new music uk, new music video, recovery, richard marc, richard marc music, sounds like hope, unsigned, unsigned artist, video
+Category: emotions, mental health, music, video Tagged: animated video, animation, depression, honest, honest ep, hope, indie artist, indie release, lauren alex hooper, laurenalexhooper, lois de silva, mental health awareness, mental illness, music video, musicvideo, new music, new music release, new music uk, new music video, recovery, richard marc, richard marc music, sounds like hope, unsigned, unsigned artist

 Posted on March 25, 2020